Dirtbagging and Climbing in Leonidio, Greece

 Leonidio climbing vibes

 You’ll find an international crowd of climbers at the crags.
-In the evening, everyone gathers at the taverns and bars in the village, for a filling Greek dinner, a beer, or a glass of local wine.
-Pánjika Cooperative is one of favorite hangout spots for climbers.
+In the evening, they like to gather around at the taverns and bars in Leonidio for a filling Greek dinner, a beer, or a glass of local wine.
+Pánjika is a favorite hangout spot for climbers.

 The guidebook includes Leonidio, Kyparissi, Vlychada, and more.
 You can find it for sale in Leonidio at Pánjika Cooperative, the climbing stores, as well as other shops downtown.
 If you don’t have the guidebook or don’t wish to buy it, you can still get around with thecrag.com for free.